IT-Academy-BCN/starter-code-frontend-sprint-3-movies/README.md

 **— Exercise 1**

-Make the `getAllDirectors(array)` function, which iterates over the movies array with `map` and creates a new array with the director of each movie.
+Make the `getAllDirectors` function, which iterates over the movies array with `map` and creates a new array with the director of each movie.

 ##### ✅ Finished: 15/02/2023

 **— Exercise 2**

-Make the `getMoviesFromDirector(array, director)` function, which iterates over the movies array with `filter` and creates a new array with the movies from the director that was passed as parameter.
+Make the `getMoviesFromDirector` function, which iterates over the movies array with `filter` and creates a new array with the movies from the director that was passed as parameter.

 ##### ✅ Finished: 15/02/2023

 **— Exercise 3**

-Make the `moviesAverageOfDirector(array, director)` function, which gets all the movies from a specific director, adds the score of all their movies, and divides the total sum by the number of movies in order to get the average score.
+Make the `moviesAverageOfDirector` function, which gets all the movies from a specific director, adds the score of all their movies, and divides the total sum by the number of movies in order to get the average score.
 The `reduce` method was used to iterate over the array of movies and add the scores to an accumulator.

+##### ✅ Finished: 16/02/2023

+**— Exercise 4**

+Make the `orderAlphabetically` function, which gets all the movie titles, sorts them alphabetically, and returns only the 20 first ones.

 ##### ✅ Finished: 16/02/2023